sungnga/practice/React-2/apollo-music-share/README.md

 ### 5. Performing add or remove mutation with resolvers:
 - When the Save button is clicked on an individual song in SongList, the song will be added to the QueuedSongList provided that it doesn't already exist in the queued list.
 If it already does, the Save button, when clicked, will remove the song from the QueuedSongList
-- All of this update happens in local database in cache.
+- All of this update happens in the browser's localStorage.
 And we perform the add or remove mutation operation with resolvers
 - **Writing out a mutation for client:**
   - In src/graphql/mutations.js file:
     - Write a mutation called ADD_OR_REMOVE_FROM_QUEUE that performs a mutation operation in local database